Audrey Gogniat

 Audrey Gogniat (born 30 October 2002) is a Swiss sports shooter.
 She has won two medals in air rifle events at the European Shooting Championships.
 She won the bronze medal in the 10 metre air rifle event at the Summer Olympics 2024 in Paris.

+Since 2024, Gogniat has been a member of the Ole Miss Rebels rifle team.
+She won the air rifle national championship at the 2025 NCAA Rifle Championships.